ghvbvv/promotions-website/README.md

 list for promotion website

 # reminders
-- none yet
+- do stuff for website
+- do stuff in this readme file

 - [ ]
-- [x] this is a checkedbox
+- [ ]
 - [x] <del> this is a cheched box </del>

 This formating for DEL looks off